justinchoi001/liferay-learn-0/docs/en/10-reference/02-configuration-via-lcp-json.markdown

 # Configuration via LCP.json

-Each service in the DXP Cloud environments has an `LCP.json` file that can be used to configure the service.
-Configurable properties include the service ID, memory, number of CPUs, environment variables, volumes, and much more.
+Each service in your DXP Cloud environments has an `LCP.json` file that you can use to configure the service.
+You can configure properties like the service ID, memory, number of CPUs, environment variables, volumes, and much more.

-This table lists the properties and their description in the `LCP.json` file:
+This table lists and describes the properties you can add in `LCP.json`:

 | Field | Type | Default Value | Description |
 | --- | --- | --- | --- |